joshuaboniface/rffmpeg/SETUP.md

 ## Set up the media server (`jellyfin1`)

 1. Install Jellyfin (or similar FFMPEG-using media server) on your machine.
-The recommended method here is native OS packages (`.deb` via `apt` or manual install, or `.rpm`) and not Docker as that adds significant complexity to the setup.
+This guide assumes you're using native `.deb` packages.

 1. Make note of the Jellyfin data path; this will be needed later on.
 By default when using native OS packages, this is `/var/lib/jellyfin`.
 If you choose to move this directory, do so now (I personally use `/srv/jellyfin` but this guide will assume the default).